UK torture charge for ex-wife of former Liberian president Taylor

-LONDON An ex-wife of former Liberian president Charles Taylor was charged by British police on Friday with four torture offences committed between 1989 and 1991 during the west African nation's civil war.
+LONDON (Reuters) - An ex-wife of former Liberian president Charles Taylor was charged by British police on Friday with four torture offences committed between 1989 and 1991 during the west African nation's civil war.

 Agnes Reeves Taylor, 51, was arrested in east London on Thursday and police searched two properties.